SimZhou/AI_Team_Project/README.md

     > 2. spliting all characters (space should be as well regarded as a char)
     > 3. removing duplications, try "set(list)"
-    > 4. assign for each distinct char in the set, a vector, with all 0s except one place (as discussed) ?
-5. write the vocabulary along with their vectors, into a file
+    > 4. assign for each distinct char in the set, a vector, with all 0s except one place (as discussed)
+    > 5. write the vocabulary along with their vectors, into a file.
+Format as discussed.
-    > —— by Simon
+    > <br>—— by Simon

 ## Useful Links